st003/nand2tetris/projects/7/VMTranslator/README.md

 A VM translator for Nand2Tetris' stack-based VM instructions written in the Python programming language.
 This implementation only supports the requirements for project 7.
 The full implementation can be found in project 8.

-_Note: Python used to simplify the assignment submission proccess.
-I would have preferred to write this in Go._
+_Note: Python used to simplify the assignment submission proccess._

 ## Prerequisites